Jianru-Lin/lambda-view/README.md

 # lambda-view: A New Tool for Reading JavaScript Code

 lambda-view provids you a better way to READ JavaScript source code.
-You can use it to read any ES5/ES6 JavaScript code.

 # Screenshots

 ![](screenshots/lambda-view-demo.js.png)

-# Get start in two steps
+# Get started in 2 steps

 STEP-1 install it via npm (sudo required maybe):